Smuggled Photos Depict Starvation Diet Inflicted On Alabama Prisoners

 Another meal is two peanut butter and jelly sandwiches (peanut butter and jelly are mixed so that the jelly can’t be used to make alcohol).

-Another meal photographed by an unnamed source is one slice of cheese, a small serving of canned fruit cocktail and grits was another meal.
+Another meal photographed by an unnamed source is one slice of cheese, a small serving of canned fruit cocktail, and approximately one-half cup of grits as another meal.

 Another meal at Fountain Correctional Facility in Atmore, Alabama consisted of two biscuits, one slice of cheese and one slice of bologna.